 The Pueblo Riverwalk is another popular destination for residents, especially between June and September, thanks to the Farmer’s Market and Movie Nights on the River, as well as annual events like the Steel City Brew Fest and the Boats, Bands & BBQ Festival.
 Riverwalk is also home to some of the city’s favorite eateries, including Grahams Grill and Angelo’s Pizza.

 Of course, any mention of the local food scene must highlight the popularity of locally-grown Pueblo chiles, which all the best restaurants in Pueblo have integrated into their menus.
 In fact, Pueblo chiles are known far and wide, which helps explain the popularity of the annual Loaf 'N Jug Chile and Frijoles Festival, held on the third weekend after Labor Day.
 Each year, upwards of 100,000 revelers pay homage to the area’s best known crops, while the festival also features live entertainment and both a 5K and 10K walk.

 6. Sangre de Cristo Arts Center

 Residents who prefer a different kind of cultural experience gravitate to the Sangre de Cristo Arts & Conference Center, a multi-disciplinary center located in downtown Pueblo that features the Sangre de Cristo Ballet and Buell Children’s Museum, as well as a variety of other music- and arts-oriented programming.
-Locals can also enjoy the Pueblo Symphony, as well as the theatrical productions of the Runyon Theater and Steel City Theatre Company.
+Locals can also enjoy the Pueblo Symphony, as well as the theatrical productions of the Steel City Theatre Company.

 7. Colorado State University – Pueblo